Tsimwi/Teaching-HEIGVD-AMT-2019-Project-One/README.md

 ### Build the application

-The following script will launch the test environment, make all tests, populate the database, build the production containers and launch the site :
+The following script will launch the test environment, launch all the tests, populate the database, build the production containers and launch the site :

 ```bash
 $ ./launch_project.sh